 3. Heroin Makes Them Feel Good

-Persons who experience pain, trauma, depression, or anxiety are particularly susceptible to heroin addiction because at first blush heroin seems to solve all their problems.
+Persons who experience pain, trauma, depression, or anxiety are particularly susceptible to heroin addiction symptoms because at first blush heroin seems to solve all their problems.

 The first use of heroin often causes vomiting and unpleasant sensations.